Suffern High School: Hockey

 On March 11, 2012 Suffern High School won the New York State Public High School Athletic Association (NYSPHSAA) state Hockey championship.
 They would win again in 2022, and reach the state finals in 2023.

 In March 2024 Suffern HS Hockey team, The Mounties, became Hockey New York State NYSPHSAA Division 1 Champions.
 This is the Mounties second championship in three years.
 The Mounties are now one of eight programs in the entire New York state to win four or more state championships.

-On March 16, 2025, Suffern High won the New York State NYSPHSAA Division 1 hockey championship for the 2nd year in a row and has won the championship in 3 of the last 4 years putting them into a select group of high schools in New York that have won 4 or more championships.
+On March 16, 2025, Suffern High won the New York State NYSPHSAA Division 1 hockey championship for the 2nd year in a row and has won the championship in 3 of the last 4 years putting them into a select group of high schools in New York that have won 5 or more championships.

+On March 15, 2026, Suffern High won the New York State NYSPHSAA Division 1 ice hockey championship in Buffalo NY for the third year in a row and have won it 4 of the past 5 years.
+This win puts Suffern in a select group of only 3 high schools (Massena & Salmon River) that have won 6 or more NYS championships.